K XIV-class submarine: Sensors and processing systems

 The submarines of the K XIV class were equipped with passive sonars made by the German firm Atlas-Werke.
-As part of this sonar system the boats had two rows of six hydrophones, with one row being placed at the stern and the other row at the bow.
-The K XIV class was also the first submarine class that were equipped with a retractable radio antenna, in Dutch called radioperiscoop, which was installed behind the two normal periscopes.
-The retractable radio antenna used the same mechanic as a normal periscope to move upward and downward.
+As part of this sonar system, the boats had two rows of six hydrophones, with one row being placed at the stern and the other row at the bow.
+The K XIV class was also the first submarine class that were equipped with a retractable radio antenna (in Dutch called radioperiscoop) which was installed behind the two normal periscopes.
+The retractable radio antenna used the same mechanism as a normal periscope to move upward and downward.

 Layout

 The submarines were divided into six compartments.
 The first compartment at the front contained a room with four torpedo launchers which were loaded during wartime, while there were also four reserve torpedoes stored.
-The room also acted at the same time as sleeping accommodation, galley and mess for the crew.
-In the second and third compartment the batteries were stored, and also contained the sleeping accommodation for officers.
-The fourth compartment was the nerve center of the K XIV class submarines, since this was the place where all control panels, instruments and command tower were located.
-The command tower was made of thick and pressure-resistant steel.
-The fifth compartment contained the machine chamber and thus the diesel motor.
-The sixth, and last, compartment was located at the back and had two torpedo launchers and the electric motor.
-There was also space for two reserve torpedoes.
-To enter the submarines six water resistant shutters were built.
-The submarine also had one twin external trainable mount amidships that hosted two torpedo tubes.
+This room also acted as a sleeping accommodation, galley (kitchen) and mess for the crew.
+In the second and third compartments the batteries were stored, and also contained the sleeping accommodation for officers.
+The fourth compartment was the nerve center of the K XIV class submarines; all instruments and control panels were located here, along with the command tower, which was made of thick, pressure-resistant steel.
+The fifth compartment housed the diesel engine room, while the sixth compartment, located at the back, contained the electric engine room and housed two rear-facing torpedo tubes with space for two reserve torpedoes.
+Six watertight and secure deck hatches were built.
+The submarines also featured one external and trainable twin-mount amidships that hosted two further torpedo tubes.

 Modifications

-Between December 1942 and May 1943 the K XIV and K XV were refitted at the Philadelphia Naval Shipyard.
-During this major refit the bridge of both boats were reconstructed, which resulted in the loss of the forward 40 mm anti-aircraft guns.
-Furthermore, the mounts for the two external-traversing torpedo tubes were removed.
-As a result the sideview of the modernized boats showed a great resemblance with the boats of the O 21 class.
+Between December 1942 and May 1943, the K XIV and K XV underwent a major refit at the Philadelphia Naval Shipyard in which both bridges were reconstructed, resulting in the loss of their forward 40 mm anti-aircraft guns and the externally-moounted (traversing) torpedo tubes.
+The side-view of the modernized boats now showed great resemblance with the boats of the O 21 class.

-Boats

-The boats were built by two different shipyards in Rotterdam.
-K XIV, K XV and K XVI were built by Rotterdamsche Droogdok Maatschappij and K XVII and K XVIII at the Wilton-Fijenoord shipyard.